Biden's role on Ukraine underscores risks for his political future

 Even as Secretary of State John Kerry has taken the role of trying to get Russia to back down, Biden remains a key player.
 He cut short a trip to Latin America to attend Obama's talks on Wednesday with Ukrainian Prime Minister Arseniy Yatseniuk.

-"He has been and will be at the center of our policy," said Blinken, now Obama's deputy national security adviser.
+"He has been and will be at the centre of our policy," said Blinken, now Obama's deputy national security adviser.

 (Reporting by Matt Spetalnick; Editing by Tom Brown)